claytonm/6001/README.md

 1. pairs and lists as building blocks for more elaborate ADTs,
 2. the interplay between processes and data types, and
 3. symoblic data.

+## Project 3
+Mutation!
+Up until now, the programming has been purely functional.
+Up until now, a given procedure would always return the same results as output when passed the same expressions as inputs.